songlinjian/Reuse-IPv4-client-subset-for-IPv6-geolocation/README.md

-# Client ECS for IPv6 Geolocation
-Reuse IPv4 client subset in client side for IPv6 geolocation purpose
+# Take IPv4 subnet into consideration for IPv6 GeoIP